-It is important to consider how an Apprehended Violence Order (AVO) may affect Parenting orders.
+It is important to consider how an Apprehended Violence Order (AVO) may affect parenting orders.
 Parenting orders set out the specific parenting arrangements for children which can include how much time the children spend with each parent, who the children live with as well as any other aspects of their care, welfare or development.
-A court must make parenting orders with the child’s best interests being held as the paramount consideration.
+A court must make parenting orders with the child’s best interests as the paramount consideration.
 When there are instances of family violence and an Apprehended Violence Order is in place or has been applied for, this can impact arrangements under the parenting order.
 This article will discuss some of these ambiguities.
 Given the stressful and complex nature of these situations, it is crucial to contact family law experts such as Etheringtons Solicitors.

 What is an Apprehended Violence Order (AVO)?

 An Apprehended Violence Order (AVO) is issued when one person has made the other person fearful of or exposed to violence in any form, including physical or verbal abuse, harassment, intimidation or coercive and controlling behaviour.
 Specifically, an Apprehended Domestic Violence Order (ADVO) is a type of AVO that can be issued when two people are married, in a de facto relationship or are related family members, and the violence occurs in the context of this relationship.
 A child is exposed to family violence if they see or hear it, or experience it themselves.
 We have addressed applying for AVOs and how they are considered by the court in another article.
 Breaching the conditions of an AVO is a criminal offence with a maximum penalty of a $5500 fine and/or two years in prison.